Robert Jaworski Jr.

-Robert Vincent Jude "Dodot" Bautista Jaworski Jr. (born October 14, 1971) is a Filipino politician, businessman, and former basketball player who is the vice mayor of Pasig.
-He previously served as a member of House of Representatives representing the Lone District of Pasig from 2004 to 2007.
+Robert Vincent Jude "Dodot" Bautista Jaworski Jr. (born October 14, 1971) is a Filipino politician, businessman, and former professional basketball player currently serving as the vice mayor of Pasig since 2022.
+He previously served as the Representative of Pasig's lone district from 2004 to 2007 and was a councilor of San Juan, Metro Manila from 1995 to 1998.

+Jaworski played for Ginebra/Gordon's franchise of the Philippine Basketball Association (PBA) from 1996 to 1998.
+At Ginebra, he was teammates with his father, player-coach Robert Jaworski Sr. and won a PBA championship: the 1997 Commissioner's Cup.

 Basketball career

 Jaworski was drafted by PBA team Ginebra San Miguel in 1995 to join his father, then playing coach Robert Jaworski Sr. Together, they won one championship together in 1997 PBA Commissioner's Cup playing as the Gordon's Gin Boars.

 He played for the Ginebra San Miguel from 1995 to 1998 being only the father-and-son tandem of Philippine basketball.
 He retired in 1999 at the age of 28, together with his father.